 - Supervisory reports

 - Central Credit Register data

-- Interest rates surveys: AnaCredit and analytical survey of lending rates (Taxia)
+- The analytical survey of interest rates

 1. Supervisory reports

 Banks must submit supervisory reports to the Bank of Italy pursuant to Article 51 of the Consolidated Law on Banking (Legislative Decree 385/1993).

 Based on the reporting standards Circular No. 154 of 22 November 1991) and according to the notified schedule, intermediaries must submit information, normally consisting of data on end-of-period stocks and on flows, regarding balance-sheet items, transactions (e.g. the technical form they take, the type of instruments being traded or managed, the original and residual maturity and the currency) and counterparties (location and type of activities performed), as well as additional elements useful for analyzing the different technical profiles (e.g. concentration of lending, structure of funding, exposures abroad, and lending relations displaying anomalous trends).